aymericbeaumet/blog/_drafts/developers-please-nurture-your-coding-experience.md

 - Do you waste a lot of time adding debug logs to your code?
 Learn how to use a debugger
 - You waste a lot of time or struggle understanding how your code behaves in production?
 Learn how to instrument your code.

-Some of these might sound silly, but I've seen people painfully repeating the same behaviors over and over.
+These are only examples, and some of these might sound silly.
+But I've seen people painfully repeating the same behaviors over and over.
 If that's your case: you can fix it.
 Identify the problems, find solutions, apply those solutions.

-Find the smallest set of tools required to do the job.
-Get to know these tools really well, and find ways to integrate them together.

 ## Practical advices

 - Don't make your stack complicated.
 When you can, [choose simplicity over complexity](https://www.youtube.com/watch?v=SxdOUGdseq4).
 Remove the tools you don't need.
 - Challenge your existing stack on a regular basis.
 Keep digging for ways to improve it.
 - Know when to stop, but understand the limitations of your workflow.
+- Find the smallest set of tools required to do the job.
+Get to know these tools really well, and find ways to integrate them together.

 ## Final words